The Lepton Flavor Changing Decays and One-loop Muon Anomalous Magnetic Moment in the Extended Mirror Twin Higgs Models: The processes and

-In Fig.(\ref{fig4}), we show the dependence of the branch ratios on the couplings, which increase monotonously along with the couplings.
-So the couplings can play a more important rule in controlling the branching ratios in comparison with the mass parameters.
-We will concentrate mainly on the effects of the couplings in our following discussions.
+In the upper part of Fig.\ref{fig2}, we show the dependence of the $\mu\to e \gamma$ branching ratios on the couplings, $V_{\tilde \nu},~y_{\nu_R}$, from which we can see that the branching ratios increase monotonously along with the increasing couplings, and that they may arrive at the detectable level, so the couplings play a more important role on the branching ratios in comparison with the mass parameters.